Phenomenology of QCD threshold resummation for gluino pair production at NNLL: Implementation of the Mellin-space formalism

-As evident from the figures, the NNLL soft resummation significantly depletes the partonic cross section compared to the NNLO approximation, and brings it down to the level of the NLO calculation for $\beta >0.1$.
-Close to the threshold, the resummed cross section is enhanced compared to fixed NLO, but still well below the NNLO approximation.
-In the kinematical region $\beta\in[0.6,0.7]$, the resummed cross section, the NNLO approxi\-mation, and the threshold limit $\text{NNLO}_{\rm th}$ cross each other close by.
-For higher velocities ($\beta>0.7$), threshold approximations become untrustworthy.
-In our analysis we set both terms in the square brackets of Eq.~(\ref{eq:sigmamatch}) to zero, if $\beta$ exceeds the value $0.64$.
-This choice gives rise to a smooth transition between the fixed-order and the resummed partonic cross section.
-Note that for the gluon fusion channel, the results are rather stable against a variation of the squark masses, which enter at NLO.
+As evident from the figures, the NNLL soft resummation significantly depletes the partonic cross section compared to the NNLO approximation and brings it down near the level of the NLO calculation.
+Close to the threshold, the resummed cross section is enhanced compared to fixed NLO but still well below the NNLO approximation.
+In the kinematical region $\beta\approx 0.6$, the resummed cross section, the NNLO approxi\-mation, and the threshold limit $\text{NNLO}_{\rm th}$ cross each other close by.
+For higher velocities ($\beta>0.7$), threshold approximations become untrustworthy, but cancel within Eq.~(\ref{eq:sigmamatch}).
+This gives rise to a smooth transition between the fixed-order and the resummed partonic cross section.
+Note that for the gluon fusion channel, the results are rather stable against a variation of the squark masses which enter at NLO.
 In constructing Fig.~\ref{fig:sggpart}, we have assumed as example $\mg=800\GeV$ and a common squark mass of $640\GeV$.
 Choosing squark masses above $1\TeV$ will not change the conclusions drawn above.
 This is not true for the quark-antiquark annihilation channel.
 However, the hadronic production cross section is mainly driven by gluon fusion (about $99\%$).
 Thus, we will not have a closer look on $\qqbar$-annihilation.